Drug Monograph

 Side Effects

 Most adverse effects appear with repeated or high-dose use, especially in dogs.
 Cats are generally more tolerant but still require monitoring.
-The following are the most common clinical signs seen in small-animal practice:

 - PU/PD/PP: Very common in dogs during therapy.